shageenthsandrakumar/Project-Euler/problem_013/README.md

 - The first 10 digits of the sum of the 100 fifty-digit numbers is **5537376230**.
 - The complete sum is a 52-digit number: **55373762302354218056071609583022009681477084096389**
-- **Solution 1** is the most straightforward and serves as a verification baseline.
+- **Solution 1** is the most straightforward and serves as a readable baseline using generator expressions.
+- **Solution 2** demonstrates functional programming style with `map()`, computing the exact same result as Solution 1.
-- **Solutions 2, 3, and 4** demonstrate that truncating to 11 digits is mathematically sufficient, backed by rigorous proof.
+- **Solutions 3 and 4** demonstrate that truncating to 11 digits is mathematically sufficient, backed by rigorous proof.
 - The truncation theorem shows that only 22% of the input data (11 out of 50 digits per number) is needed to guarantee correctness of the first 10 digits.
 - This problem elegantly illustrates how mathematical analysis can dramatically reduce computational requirements while maintaining guaranteed correctness.
 - The key insight is that the relative magnitude of the error (discarded digits) compared to the magnitude of the sum determines which digits are affected.